Student Advising FAQ

 - Any Physics courses that you want to transfer have to be Calculus-based.

-- Once a student is admitted to PSU he will not be able to count any courses taken elsewhere PSU as transfer courses.
-This does NOT apply to “dual-enrollment” students.
+- Once a student is admitted to PSU he/she will not be able to count any courses taken elsewhere PSU as transfer courses.
+This does NOT apply to “co-enrolled” students.

 - If you go to other departments (Math, Physics...) and they approve a certain course transfer, it does not automatically guarantee that we will accept that as a part of your graduation requirements.
 In other words, all course transfers are subject to approval by the ECE undergraduate adviser.

-A system called "u.
-Select" provides information on transfer course equivalency information.
-By using it, students may see how courses taken at other institutions will mostly likely transfer.
+A system called Transferology provides information on course equivalencies between institutions.
+By using it, students may see how courses taken at other institutions will most likely transfer.
 Note, however, that it takes a while for the system to be updated with recent changes so it is possible to come across out-of-date information.

-Course Equivalency tables are available to identify course transferability and equivalency (ask Jodi where this will be listed).
+Course Equivalency tables are available to identify course transferability and equivalency.
 Local Community Colleges have similar transfer tables.

 Why do I have to take WR 121 during my first term at PSU?